-NOTE: NW3 and NW4 Multipoint nodes will need to have the Wireless Mode set to either AP or Client (default is Client).
-And the IP addresses will need to be all set to different addresses (default address is 192.168.10.101).
-Once this is done, all the clients will connect to the multipoint AP with all other setting kept at default.
+Note: : NW7 and NW7E nodes may need to have the Wireless Mode set to either AP or Client (default is Client).
+The unit IP addresses will need to be all set to different addresses (default address is 192.168.10.101).
+This is the IP address of the embedded configuration web server.
+Therefore, it is recommended that configuration be performed one at a time and prior to deployment.